 It is only by paying the right attention to the organization, establishing common practices for all employees and periodic document updates, combined with the use of knowledge management software, that it will be possible to implement a successful enterprise search strategy.

-Company resources and processes Every company, in order to be stable and long-lasting, must be founded on certain pillars that aim to give it a structure capable of surviving over time.
+Business resources definition Every company, in order to be stable and long-lasting, must be founded on certain pillars that aim to give it a structure capable of surviving over time.

-Any efficient and productive organisation is characterised by the optimisation of company resources and the enhancement of staff, who are encouraged to develop skills and produce innovation.
+Any efficient and productive organization is characterized by the optimization of the company's resources and the valorization of its personnel, who are encouraged to develop their skills and to produce innovations.